 Step 2: Prepare your wax by melting it as we discussed in our step by step approach to making a pillar above.

 Step 3: Remove your bowl from the double boiler.
-Working quickly so not to let the wax cool, drop small amounts of your dye into your liquid wax a bit at a time and stirring as you go.
+Working quickly so as not to let the wax cool, drop small amounts of your dye into your liquid wax a bit at a time and stirring as you go.
 If your dye doesn’t melt, pop it back on the double boiler and let it melt there.

 You’re probably wondering ‘when do I stop adding dye?’
 The color of your liquid wax after you’ve added some dye can be quite deceiving.
 Although it might look quite vivid, when the wax hardens and less light manages to pass through the wax, it will darken in color.